Instructor: Scott Dixon

 Reader to be passed out that

-The Ontological Argument; St. Thomas Aquinas, The Five Ways; and William Paley, The Design Argument .
+St. Thomas Aquinas, The Five Ways; William Paley, The Design Argument; Ernest Nagel, Defending Atheism; Michael Martin,

-notions, free will, determinism, skepticism, virtue, the mind/body problem, personal identity, the relationship
+notions, free will, determinism, subjectivism, skepticism, virtue, the existence of God, personal identity, the relationship between science

-We will stress to a large degree practical applications of philosophy.
-Students will also learn a method of
+and philosophy, metaphilosophy, and the practical value of philosophy.
+Students will also learn a method of doing philosophy through

-students will have a good grasp of some of the significant issues and schools
+will have a good grasp of some of the significant issues and schools of

-thought in philosophy.
-They will also improve their writing and reasoning skills, along with increasing their
+They will also improve their writing and reasoning skills, along with increasing their verbal articulation abilities.

 There will be three tests of competency.